uconn-maglab/git-better/demo-files/add-things-here.md

 ## My guinea pigs are really cute

 ### This is Zoe.
-She's really cute and she likes to snuggle in pockets and stuff:
+She's really cute and she likes to snuggle in pockets and stuff: ADORABLE!

 ![Zoe](pigs/zoe.jpg)